dashpay/docs/wallets/dashcore/interface.rst

   logic will not know about these transactions, so a rescan is necessary to determine balances.

+Rescan blockchain files 2
+  Performs the same operation as *Rescan blockchain files 1* but scans from the genesis block instead of the wallet creation time.

 Recover transactions
   The recover transactions commands can be used to remove unconfirmed transactions from the memory pool.
 Your wallet will restart and rescan